paddle-python/paddle-client/README.md

     * [Create One-off Charge](https://developer.paddle.com/api-reference/subscription-api/one-off-charges/createcharge)
 * Get test coverage to 100%
 * Docs (auto docs?)
-* Do we want to have a set of tests which use mocks?
-    * Could use pytest-recording (vcrpy) to update Mock data
-    * Github actions to recreate mocks nightly?
-    * How to deal with different vendor_ids etc?
-    * Mock requests to check params, json, urls etc?
+* Use `pytest-mock` `Spy` to check params, json, urls etc for test requests
-    * How to deal with the manual cleanup
+* How to deal with the manual cleanup?
 * Pull request template
 * TravisCI?
 * Dependabot
-* Remove double call for exception error message checking.
-How to get the exception str from `pytest.raises()`
+* Remove double call for exception error message checking - How to get the exception str from `pytest.raises()`? pytest-mock `Spy`?